 Animals, Wildlife, and Nature

-The property is part of a biodiverse ecosystem called a Blue Oak Woodland.
+The property is nestled in a biodiverse Blue Oak Woodland.
 There are several meandering brooks and large heritage oak trees interspersed with grassland and shrubbery on rolling hills.
 Hundreds of different species of flora and fauna can be spotted.

 Home to affectionate llamas, whimsical goats and elegant alpacas, the animal pen is a source of joy for adults and children alike.
-Interestingly, there are many deer that make their home at the ashram.
-At dusk, they will walk around throughout the ashram and even come up close to some of the buildings looking for greenery to eat.
+There are many deer that make their home at the ashram.
+At dusk, they walk around throughout the ashram and sometimes come up close to some of the buildings looking for greenery to eat.

 The ashram is on 80 acres and has multiple hiking paths.
 In order to respect the delicate balance of nature, please stay on the trails and do not approach or disturb wildlife.
-Please also be aware that there are thorny blackberry bushes and poison oak off the trails.
+Please also be aware that there are thorny blackberry bushes and poison oak off of the trails.
 It is best to avoid walking in any tall grassy areas, as there may be rattlesnakes and ticks.